Financial endowment: History

 The earliest endowed chairs were established by the Roman emperor and Stoic philosopher Marcus Aurelius in Athens in AD 176.
 Aurelius created one endowed chair for each of the major schools of philosophy: Platonism, Aristotelianism, Stoicism, and Epicureanism.
-Later, similar endowments were set up in some other major cities of the Empire.
+Later, similar endowments were set up in some other major cities of the Roman Empire.

-The earliest universities were founded in Europe, Asia and Africa.
-Their endowment by a prince or monarch and their role in training government officials made early Mediterranean universities similar to Islamic madrasas, although madrasas were generally smaller, and individual teachers, rather than the madrasa itself, granted the license or degree.

 Waqf (وَقْف; /ar/), also known as 'hubous' (حُبوس) or mortmain property, is a similar concept from Islamic law, which typically involves donating a building, plot of land or other assets for Muslim religious or charitable purposes with no intention of reclaiming the assets.
 The donated assets may be held by a charitable trust.

 The two oldest known waqfiya (deed) documents are from the 9th century, while a third one dates from the early 10th century, all three within the Abbasid Period.
 The oldest dated waqfiya goes back to 876 CE, concerns a multi-volume Qur'an edition and is held by the Turkish and Islamic Arts Museum in Istanbul.
 A possibly older waqfiya is a papyrus held by the Louvre Museum in Paris, with no written date but considered to be from the mid-9th century.

 The earliest known waqf in Egypt, founded by financial official Abū Bakr Muḥammad bin Ali al-Madhara'i in 919 (during the Abbasid period), is a pond called Birkat Ḥabash together with its surrounding orchards, whose revenue was to be used to operate a hydraulic complex and feed the poor.
 In India, wakfs are relatively common among Muslim communities and are regulated by the Central Wakf Council and governed by Wakf Act 1995 (which superseded Wakf Act 1954).

+In medieval Europe, endowments were used to establish chantries, where masses and prayers were said for the dead.
+Royal patrons endowed large foundations such as Reading Abbey, founded by Henry I after the death of his son in the White Ship disaster.
+Some of the earliest endowed professorships in Europe were established by King Alfonso VIII of Castile in 1212 as part of an (ultimately unsuccessful) attempt to establish the University of Palencia.

+The endowed madrasas of the medieval Muslim world are thought to have inspired the establishment of endowed colleges at universities in Europe from the 13th century, with strong similarities particularly noted between waqfiya and the foundation statutes of Merton College, Oxford, the prototype of the English eleemosynary trust.
+These developed into eleemosynary corporations – charities established for the perpetual distribution of the alms or bounty of their founder, such as hospitals or colleges.
+In England, these had a visitor – an overseer of the charity appointed by the founder to ensure their wishes were followed – as a necessity incident of their foundation.